OpenSauce/DotA-2-API/README.md

 DotA-2-API
 ==========

-A WebAPI interface for DotA written in Java.
+A interface for the WebAPI DotA in Java, currently under development.

 Usage
 -----